Divide-By-0/blog/content/posts/things.md

 **[Cheap Apple Pencil 2](https://amzn.to/3PJqPrc) - $30.** You give up variable pressure detection but and pay 5x less, still magnetically charges.
 Useful as a backup.
 **[Portable Charger with Cables Built In](https://amzn.to/43tsg2s) - $20**.
 The same price and capacity as the Anker equivalent, but comes with cables.
 Recommended by [Sam Bowman](https://www.sambowman.co/p/things-i-recommend-you-buy-and-use).
 **[Portable Credit Card Charger](https://amzn.to/3rqBVcz) - $60**.
 This is about 3 credit cards thick, and so fits in my wallet and charges my phone to 30% pretty quick.
 Useful backup to always have around.
+**[Airtag Card Holder](https://amzn.to/3I3ENk6) - $8**.
+Shaped like a card, with a circle in the middle to hold airtags.
+I use it to ensure airtags don't fall out of my passport cover and are easier to locate in my backpack.

 I also have an iPad Air + [Tablet Sleeve](https://amzn.to/3UXD3yr) for notes and extra pockets, and a Kindle Paperwhite Kids for distraction-free books.
 I use Calibre on my laptop to format and load in arbitrary epubs and mobis from online.
 I also have an M1 Pro, but since Jony Ive left Apple, they've been getting heavier so I might grab an Air next time I upgrade.